 I was wrong!
-Watermarks are not completely useless!
-Keep reading to learn more.
+Watermarks are not useless!
+Keep reading to learn why.

 It is that last point where I made a mistake, and I thought it would be wise to make corrections.

 How did I realize my mistake?
 The truth is, I didn’t.
-I recently saw a post on Fstoppers facebook page talking about watermarks, I commented with a link to my blog post and… somebody named AC replied to my comment, explaining how my information about copyright was not quite accurate.
+I recently saw a post on the Fstoppers facebook page talking about watermarks.
+I commented with a link to my blog post and… a person named AC replied to my comment.
+He explained how my information about copyright protection was not quite accurate.

 Copyright Office & Copyright Attorney Links

 - The Value of Watermarks: http://thecopyrightzone.com/?p=1351

 - Seven Reasons to Add Watermarks: https://www.photoattorney.com/7-reasons-add-watermark-photos/

 - Including CMI to Photographs: https://www.photoattorney.com/options-recovering-infringement-damages/